Nevuer/Shodban/README.md

 # Shodban
-Bash script to block Shodan Scanners
+Bash script to block Shodan Scanners on your personal Linux Server

 If you have your public IP address exposed to the world, surely Shodan has already scanned your server for open ports and versions.